Employment Drug Testing Law 2024

 Pre employment drug testing laws by state 2024

-StateWhich employers does this apply to?Can employers conduct pre-employment tests?Can employers dismiss or refuse to hire employees based on refusal or positive results?Is marijuana use legal?
+StateWhich employers does this apply to?Can employers conduct pre-employment tests?Can employers dismiss or refuse to hire based on refusal or positive results?Is marijuana use legal?

 AlabamaAllAfter giving a conditional job offer and informing the applicant of the drug testing policy.YesNo